A college degree is one signal.

 A job can be flexible and still be serious.

-For a deeper remote-specific guide, read Remote Jobs Without a Degree.
+For a deeper remote-specific guide, read Remote Jobs Without a Degree, High-Paying Remote Jobs, Best Remote Jobs With No Experience, and Entry-Level Remote Jobs With Training.

 Contract work can be a strong path without a degree because clients often care about deliverables.